Navigating the Death and Transfiguration of the Ego

 A Working Definition of Ego

 Importantly, we are not labeling the ego as wrong.
-We can see it as a stage of development, with its own beauty.
-And as a stage of development it also has inherent limitations, which homo sapiens is discovering rather painfully.
-The next evolution of human is emerging now, and a defining feature of this new species is that it will operate beyond ego.
-In the meantime, we would do well to understand the process of evolving beyond ego so that we can navigate this transformation with as much grace as possible.
+We can see it as a stage of development, an experiment and exploration that contributes valuable learning.
+And as a stage of development it is also inherently limited, which a growing number of people have been discovering the hard way.
+The next evolution of human is emerging now, and a defining feature of this new species is that it will operate beyond the egoic stage.
+In the meantime, by understanding the process of evolving beyond ego we can navigate this transformation with as much grace as possible.

-Here are a few key egoic patterns to keep in mind:
+Here are a few egoic patterns to keep in mind:

 - Attachment and aversion